 There are many diseases common to rabbits, all of which need to be diagnosed and treated by a veterinarian.
 The purpose of this section is not to help diagnose illnesses on your own, but to illustrate signs and symptoms that indicate your bunny may be ill.
+This information should be used to supplement-not replace-the advice of a qualified rabbit veterinarian.

-Some rabbits, especially Netherland Dwarfs or other rabbits bred for round shaped heads, often have maloccluded teeth.
+Some rabbits, especially Netherland Dwarfs or other rabbits bred for round-shaped heads, often have maloccluded teeth.
 This is a condition in which the rabbit's teeth do not line up properly and overgrow into "tusks."
 This can happen either with the front teeth or the rear molars.
 These teeth will need to be clipped or filed periodically, or may need to be extracted altogether in some cases.